Blackjey05/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back - a file that Write a script that changes the working directory to the previous one.
 11-lists -a script that lists all files in long format 12-file_type - a script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.
+13-symbolic_link - a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory